Truss and UK market turmoil: What you need to know | Politics

 - United Kingdom

-Liz Truss on Thursday said she would resign as British prime minister, brought down just six weeks into the job by an economic programme that roiled financial markets, pushed up living costs for voters and enraged much of her own party.
+Liz Truss will resign as British prime minister, brought down just six weeks into the job by an economic programme that roiled financial markets, pushed up living costs for voters and enraged much of her own party.
 Following are latest events, comments and context:

 POLITICS * A leadership election will be completed within the next week to replace Truss, the shortest serving prime minister in British history.
+Sunak, Mourdan and former prime minister Johnson are among the likely candidates.
 The first results in the contest will be announced at 1700 GMT on Monday, the Conservative party said.

 * French President Emmanuel Macron and Irish Prime Minister Micheal Martin voiced hope on Thursday that the next British leader would bring stability to the country after Truss resigned. * The United States and Britain are enduring allies and their strong bond will last, U.S. President Joe Biden said on Thursday after Truss announced her resignation.